-We are currently merging our Stop and Search data recording systems for our mobile devices and desktop terminals which means we are unable to share our data publicly.
-We have informed the Home Office, because as a consequence of not publishing our data we are in breach of a technical aspect of data publishing.
+We are currently merging our Stop and Search data recording systems for our mobile devices and desktop terminals which means we are unable to share our data publically.
+We have informed the Home Office and as a consequence publishing our data at the current time would mean we are in breach of a technical aspect of data publishing.

-When the update is completed, we will publish the data retrospectively along with current data going forward.
-We are continuing to monitor our Stop and Searches, they are internally audited and subject to independent scrutiny.
+When the update is completed, we will be able to publish the data retrospectively along with current data going forward.
+We are continuing to monitor our Stop and Searches which are internally audited and subject to independent scrutiny.’

 The primary purpose of stop and search powers are to enable officers to allay or confirm suspicions about individuals carrying unlawful items, without exercising their power of arrest.
 Legally you do not have to give the searching officer your personal details, even if they ask for them, but it is helpful to allow us to accurately understand if you have been treated fairly and to help further scrutinise officer behaviour.